 Do you ever feel lost?
 If so, know that Jesus came to save the lost.
 Sometimes we can get discouraged in our life and feel down.
 It is important that we don't give in to sorrow.
 We should turn to Jesus for strength and wisdom to know what to do.
 Jesus is the Way, Truth and Life.
 He shows us the way to the Father, to Heaven.
 Jesus teaches us the truth about God.
 Jesus gives us new life with his Holy Spirit dwelling within us.
 Each one of us was lost before we were found by Jesus.
-We were on our own, in the dark, captive to sin and blown in every direction by the spirit of the world and led astray by the Devil.
+We were on our own, in the dark, captive to sin and blown in every direction by the spirit of the world and led astray by the devil.

 Thanks be to God that he did not leave us alone!
 The Father sent the Son to rescue us all from spiritual darkness and sin and death.
-He saved us from the deceptions of the world and the false promises of the Devil.
+He saved us from the deceptions of the world and the false promises of the devil.
 As the writer of Amazing Grace, John Newton, wrote, "I once was lost but now I'm found, was blind but now I see."
 This man used to be a slave trader but had a powerful conversion experience and gave his life to Jesus.
 He became an Anglican cleric.

 Here we are, at the end of this book!
 I hope you have enjoyed reading it!
 Remember, you can always read it again for another year!
 I hope that you have grown spiritually as a result of reading this book and putting various things into practice.
 Remember, God loves you.
 God is merciful.
 Trust in him.
 Jesus loves you deeply.
+If you are 18 or older and believe God is calling you to join the Missionaries of Merciful Love, visit our website at www.mercifullove.com and go to the Membership page and follow the instructions.